FatimaZahra-Bioinfo/Bioinformatics_week/coding/Report.md

    Zea mays: 178 annotations

 ### Check the total number of BP annotations and proteins supported by the experimental evidence codes in both Arabidopsis thaliana and Prunus persica. (see the evidence codes) Tip : check the ‘Statistics’ box.
-   Arabidopsis thaliana: 423 annotations to 332 distinct gene products
+&nbsp; This line has a space   Arabidopsis thaliana: 423 annotations to 332 distinct gene products

    Prunus perisca: No matching annotations have been found